RetroSwimAU/wizcli-wrapper-dir/README.md

-# Wizcli Wrapper v1 - mod
+# Wizcli Wrapper v1 - dir mod

-This is a repository for the **Wizcli Wrapper v1** GitHub action.
+This is a repository for the **Wizcli Wrapper v1 - dir mod** GitHub action.

 You can use this action for the following:
 - scanning Infrastructure as Code (IaC) files in your repository for vulnerabilities and compliance issues: